smaremanda/add-in-docs/design/add-in-commands-for-excel-and-word-preview.md

     or

-  - Change the icon's file name in the  **&lt;Resources&gt;** element in the manifest, and republish your add-in.
+  - Change the icon's file name in the  **Resources** element in the manifest, and republish your add-in.

 - Add-in commands are always available in the Office UI, even when no document is displayed.